Leonid Kolobov: Postwar

-In June 1945, Kolobv became commander of the 97th Guards Rifle Division in the Central Group of Forces.
+In June 1945, Kolobov became commander of the 97th Guards Rifle Division in the Central Group of Forces.
 In March 1947 he was sent to the Military Academy of the General Staff to take Higher Academic Courses.
 After graduating in 1948, he became commander of the 114th Guards Airborne Division in the Belorussian Military District.
 On 20 June 1949 Kolobov was awarded his third Order of the Red Banner.
 In July 1950 he became commander of the 86th Guards Rifle Division in the Odessa Military District.
 In October 1952 he was sent to East Germany as an advisor with an infantry division.
 In September 1953 Kolobov became senior military advisor to the chief of Territorial Administration of the Volkspolizei Barracks Units.
 On 5 November 1954, he was awarded the Order of Lenin a second time.
 In February 1956 he was senior military advisor to the commander of an infantry district.
 In October 1957, Kolobov became commander of the 4th Guards Army Corps in Tallinn.
 Between 1958 and 1960 he was a member of the Central Committee of the Communist Party of Estonia.
 On 18 February 1958 he was promoted to Lieutenant general.
 Between 1959 and 1969 he was deputy chief of the Military-Political Academy.
 From 1959 to 1963 he was a deputy of the Supreme Soviet of the Estonian Soviet Socialist Republic for its 5th convocation.
 In May 1969, he retired.
 Kolobov lived in Moscow.
 On 6 April 1985, he was awarded a second Order of the Patriotic War, 1st class on the 40th anniversary of the end of World War II.
 He died on 13 November 1993 and was buried in the Mitino Cemetery.